cube-js/cube/docs/content/Examples-Tutorials-Recipes/Getting-Unique-Values-for-a-Field.md

 ## Result

-We got the unique values of the `city` dimension, and now we can add them to the dropdown on the dashboard.
+We got the unique values of the `city` dimension, and now we can use them in the dropdown on the dashboard:

 ```javascript
 [